Chief of Professional Standards Bureau

-Captain Charisse Rivers serves as the Chief of the North Uniform Patrol Bureau.
+Captain Charisse Rivers serves as the Bureau Chief for the Office of Professional Standards.

 Captain Rivers began her career in law enforcement as a part-time auxiliary police officer with the Ft.
 Walton Beach Police Department while working full-time at Eglin Air Force Base in Range Patrol and Security Police Investigations.
 Captain Rivers worked as a patrol deputy with both the Collier and Hendry County Sheriff's Offices before transferring to the Walton County Sheriff's Office (WCSO) in 1997.
 In 1998, Captain Rivers was promoted to investigator and spent the next several years specializes in the investigation of crimes against persons.
 She later became a sergeant within the Criminal Investigations Bureau.
 Captain Rivers was promoted to lieutenant and served as the agency's accreditation manager, leading to the successful accreditation of the WCSO through the Florida Commission on Law Enforcement Accreditation.
 Rivers was promoted in October 2011 to Captain and returned to lead the Criminal Investigations Bureau for two years.